-People located in the UK can watch Premier League matches at home through a legitimate subscription to one or both of the Premier League’s authorised UK broadcasters, Sky Sports and BT Sport.
+People located in the UK can watch Premier League matches at home through a legitimate subscription to one or all of the Premier League’s authorised UK broadcasters, Sky Sports, BT Sport and Amazon Prime Video.

 This is because the period between 14:45 and 17:15 on a Saturday is designated by The Football Association as a closed period (the "Closed Period") under UEFA Article 48, during which no football matches can be broadcast in the UK.
 The Closed Period is designed to protect match attendances at a professional and amateur level and promote grassroots participation.

 The Premier League is, of course, aware that some people attempt to avoid paying for subscriptions and/or watch matches during the Closed Period by accessing unauthorised live streams of Premier League matches via websites or illicit streaming devices.

 We take the protection of copyright very seriously and have recently secured prosecutions and civil injunctions against a number of suppliers of illicit streaming devices, one of whom was jailed for four years, as well as a ground-breaking High Court Order that requires UK internet service providers (ISPs) to block servers that are hosting illegal streams of our matches.